-What did you like about the UC program?
+What did you like about UC?

-What did you think of your program’s facilities, such as available technology, resources, and the classrooms?
+What did you think of your program’s facilities such as available technology, resources, and the classrooms?

 What accomplishments did you achieve during your university experience?

 “In 2011 I was one among students majoring in IR who successfully organized the Mock Cambodia- Thailand Bilateral Meeting.
 As a scholarship student, I maintained high academic performance, and I received the academic excellence award in 2012.
 In the same year, I was a part of the organizing commit¬tee of the, ‘Mock ASEAN Summit: Challenges and Opportunities of AFTA 2015’.
 In this mock summit, I was a speaker representing Vietnam.
 I, with four other students, represented UC and participated in the 2012 Summer Camp held in Siem Reap.
 Later in 2013, I won first place in the essay contest organized by the European Commission in Cambodia.
 In terms of extra-curricular activities I was a volun¬teer for People’s Health Development Association (PHD) in 2012.
 I was also a Member of the United Nations Youth Advisory Panel, from 2012 to 2014, where I represented a diversity of youth and worked closely with the UN country team on the issues of young people.
 In late 2013, I become a member of the U.S Ambassador’s Youth Council where I am now the president.”